I'm straight, but attracted to transgender or gay porn (or gay attracted to straight porn). What's up?

 I seriously thought I was turning gay.
 My HOCD was so strong at that time, I was contemplating taking a dive off the nearest high-rise.
 I felt so depressed.
 I knew I loved girls and I can't love another dude, but why did I have ED?
 Why did I need transexual/gay stuff to shock me into arousal?
 Now that I understand why I was suffering, I have gotten so much better.
 I am looking for girlfriend, while rebooting at the same time.
 I am so relieved to understand why it is, and what it is.

-It's clear from a recent nofap survey that many porn users escalate to porn genres that do not match their innate sexuality.
+It's clear from a nofap survey that many porn users escalate to porn genres that do not match their innate sexuality.
 Almost 60% of nofap members who were polled said their tastes had become increasingly extreme or deviant.
 About half of them were disturbed by these changes, the other half - not so much.
+Moreover, when researchers finally asked porn users if their porn use had escalated to material they formerly found "uninteresting or disgusting," half of them said it had.
+And Cambridge researchers have begun to demonstrate that internet porn causes users to habituate more rapidly than controls, and to be more responsive to novelty.

-I suspect that desensitization of the reward circuitry is behind many porn users escalating to porn that doesn't match their original sexual tastes or orientation.
-I view HOCD as a more extreme version of what guys report all the time - escalation to new genres.
+It appears that desensitization of the reward circuitry is behind many porn users escalating to porn that doesn't match their original sexual tastes or orientation.
+HOCD may be a more unsettling version of what guys report all the time - escalation to new genres.
 Fear, anxiety, or shock all elevate dopamine and adrenaline (norepinephrine), which may amplify sexual excitation.
 This is exactly what a desensitized brain craves.
-And if your brain becomes desperate enough for stimulation, you may even act out, as this visitor did:
+And if your brain becomes desperate enough for stimulation (because you can't easily climax to earlier genres), you may even act out, as this visitor did:

 A key principle in understanding how we wire, or re-wire, our brains is, "neurons that fire together wire together."
 That is, if two things happen at the same time, our brains often associate them by means of actual neural connections.
 The more intense the associated events, or the more they are repeated, the stronger the wiring.
 Groups of nerve cells devoted to a behavior or function are sometimes called "brain maps."